 She needs your expertise in symbol interpretation to discover the secret it contains.

-During your adventure, you will meet celebrities from the cemetery and discover its historic monuments, where puzzles have been hidden by an occult brotherhood: «The Brotherhood of Eternity»
+During your adventure, you will meet celebrities from the cemetery and discover its historic monuments, where puzzles have been hidden by an occult brotherhood: «The Order of the Black Swany»

 This adventure uses the same mechanisms than the «escape game».
 The rules aren't explicit.
 The player must guess what he has to do next by considering the elements available in-app and around him.